ansys/pymapdl-reader/docs/source/user_guide/loading_results.rst

 Using this indexing method, repeated modes are indexed by the same mode index.
 To access the other repeated mode, use a negative harmonic index.
-Should a result not exist, pyansys will return which modes are available:
+Should a result not exist, ``ansys-mapdl-reader`` will return which modes are available:

 .. code:: python